tobydriscoll/udmath305/src/linalg/row_elimination.md

 # Row elimination

 You've probably solved small systems of equations by substitution.
-In order to solve systems with more equations and variables, we take a slightly different point of view and use {term}`elimination`.
+In order to solve systems with more equations and variables, we systematize the idea as an elimination process.
 The goal of elimination is to transform the system to an equivalent one whose solution(s) we can deduce easily.

 (example-gauss-elimination)=